fabrahaingo/rush00/README.md

 # ft_minishop
-project part of **php piscine at 42**

-The week-end project goal was to create a shopping platform with:
+Project part of **php piscine at 42**, the week-end goal was to create a shopping platform with:

-•  Database manager
+•  A database manager
-•  Users managers
+•  An users managers
 •  A basket
 •  A products' categories
 •  A main clear page